-As one of the three westernmost export cable landfalls (which include Alternatives E, A and B) the export cable landfall would cross through the proposed Bayside Development, a potential project listed in the City of Long Beach's comprehensive plan, "Creating Resilience: A Planning Initiative," which was updated in January 2018 (City of Long Beach 2018).
+As one of the three westernmost export cable landfalls (which include alternatives E, A and B) the export cable landfall would cross through the proposed Bayside Development, a potential project listed in the City of Long Beach's comprehensive plan, "Creating Resilience: A Planning Initiative," which was updated in January 2018 (City of Long Beach 2018).
+The Bayside Development is not discussed in the City of Long Beach's draft Comprehensive Plan 2022-2023 (City of Long Beach 2023); however, the 2023 Draft Comprehensive Plan does address Bayside Redevelopment Areas.
+The Foundation Block, adjacent to alternative A, is included as a soft site opportunity area.